Amani-dot/Bullseye-Game/README.md

 # Bullseye-Game

 ## Overview
+A Bullseye-Game

+ How it works--
- Basically the bow on the left is pull back and arrow is thrown at the marks.
-If you hit it you get a 'HIT!', If missed you get a 'MISS!' and when you hit the bulleye you get a 'BULLSEYE!'.
+ Basically the bow on the left is pulled back and arrow is thrown at the concentric circles.
+If you hit it you get a 'HIT!', If missed you get a 'MISS!' and when you hit the bullseye you get a 'BULLSEYE!'.

 ### The challenge